 6. the bad memories prevail

 How fondly you think back on the good times and always collect new positive memories that you can review together later.
-But you suddenly find it quite difficult to think of anything positive, because the negative memories eclipse those beautiful ones.
+But you suddenly find it quite difficult to think of something Think positive, because the negative memories eclipse these beautiful ones.

 7. you no longer value yourselves